-The purpose of the supportive housing programs is to provide outreach and supportive services to people who are homeless and who have a documented disability.
-There are three main objectives for our supportive housing programs which include helping participants obtain and remain in premanent housing, increase skills and/or income, and achieve greater self-determination.
-Housing Services currently has three seperate supportive housing programs that are aimed to target different types of households.
-All three programs provide rental assistance to participants for an on-going basis.
+HSMM's Supportive Housing Programs provide outreach and supportive services to people who are homeless and have a documented disability.
+Objectives include helping participants obtain and remain in permanent housing, increase skills and/or income, and achieve greater self-determination.
+Housing Services has supportive housing programs in Eaton and Clinton counties.

 SUPPORTIVE HOUSING PROGRAM PROVIDES:

-- Housing placement assistance and on-going rental assistance
+- Housing search assistance and ongoing rental assistance

 - Liaison between agencies landlord and support systems